 Look them up for yourself.

-So we started to look for a school in Kathmandu who could cater for these children and in our search we stumbled across a place called Snowland.
-Well Jessie did actually.
+So we started to look for a school in Kathmandu who could cater to these children and in our search, we stumbled across a place called Snowland.
+Well, Jessie did actually.
 It wasn’t what we were after – as it was specifically for the Buddhist children of the Dolpa region – but it and the children’s story first captured our attention and then it captivated our hearts.
 This was about three years ago.

 We did find the high school we were seeking for our mountain children but that is a different story.